n1arash/ifs-ai-api/README.md

 --------
 ## Run Tests
+we are using integration testing approach to test our which means we do api calls and put data into the database then we assert responses.
 To run tests go into the root directory if you never ran project before you need to run it so `SQLModel` initiate the tables into the database then run command below:

 ```bash